hands-on-cloud/hands-on.cloud/hugo/content/How to create and deploy your first Python AWS Lambda Function/index.md

 ---
-title: 'How to create and deploy your first python 3.6 AWS Lambda Function'
+title: 'How to create and deploy your first Python 3 AWS Lambda Function'
 date: '2020-03-02'
 image: 'How-to-create-and-deploy-your-first-python-aws-lambda-function'
 tags: